DataDog/dd-serverless-java-agent/README.md

 ## Building the project

-Build the Datadog Serverless Mini Agent from [libdatadog](https://github.com/DataDog/libdatadog) and add the linux binary, `datadog-serverless-trace-mini-agent`, to `src/main/resources`.
+Build the Datadog Serverless Mini Agent from [libdatadog](https://github.com/DataDog/libdatadog) and add the binaries, `datadog-serverless-trace-mini-agent` and `datadog-serverless-trace-mini-agent.exe`, to `src/main/resources`.

 To build the project run:
 ```